sampurangill/ai-security-log-analyzer/README.md

 # AI Security Log Analyzer

-A cybersecurity-focused Python project that detects suspicious activity in authentication logs and provides automated threat analysis through an interactive dashboard.
+A cybersecurity-focused Python project that detects suspicious activity in authentication logs and provides automated threat analysis through rule-based, AI-style detection.

 ## 🔍 Overview
-This project simulates real-world security monitoring by analyzing login activity to identify potential threats such as brute-force attacks and abnormal login patterns.
+This project simulates real-world security monitoring workflows by analyzing login activity to identify potential threats such as brute-force attacks and abnormal login patterns.

 It includes a modular pipeline for parsing logs, detecting threats, and visualizing results through a dashboard.